-The 2018-28 Long-Term Plan signalled the investigation of the feasibility of expanding the Banks Peninsula Community Initiative Programme rate.
-It is now proposed that the Banks Peninsula Community Initiative Programme rate is replaced with a Pest Free Banks Peninsula rate.
+The 2018-28 Long-Term Plan signalled the investigation of the feasibility of expanding the Banks Peninsula Community Initiative Programme rate is replaced with a Pest Free Banks Peninsula rate.

-A combination of general and targeted rates for Pest Free Banks Peninsula is proposed to be made up of 50% general rate and 50% targeted rate (based on 80% land value and 20% land area) consistent with Environment Canterbury funding principles.
+A combination of general and targeted rates for Pest Free Banks Peninsula is made up of 50% general rate and 50% targeted rate (based on 80% land value and 20% land area) consistent with Environment Canterbury funding principles.